RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL: Experiments

-\vpara{Implementation details.} We train \smodel in two stages.
+\paragraph{Implementation Details} We train \smodel in two stages.
 In the first stage, we train the cross-encoder for ranking schema items.
 The number of heads $h$ in the column-enhanced layer is 8.
 We use AdamW~\citep{ilya2019decoupled} with batch size 32 and learning rate 1e-5 for optimization.
 In the focal loss, the focusing parameter $\gamma$ and the weighted factor $\alpha$ are set to 2 and 0.75 respectively.
 Then, $k_1$ and $k_2$ are set to 4 and 5 according to the statistics of the datasets.
-For training the seq2seq model in the second stage, we consider three scales of T5: Base\footnote{https://huggingface.co/t5-base}, Large\footnote{https://huggingface.co/t5-large}, and 3B\footnote{https://huggingface.co/t5-3b}.
-We fine-tune them with Adafactor~\citep{noam2018adafactor} using different batch size (bs) and learning rate (lr), resulting in \model-Base (bs=32, lr=1e-4), \model-Large (bs=32, lr=5e-5), and \model-3B (bs=96, lr=5e-5).
+For training the seq2seq model in the second stage, we consider three scales of T5: Base, Large, and 3B.
+We fine-tune them with Adafactor~\citep{noam2018adafactor} using different batch size (bs) and learning rate (lr), resulting in \model-Base (bs = 32, lr = 1e-4), \model-Large (bs = 32, lr = 5e-5), and \model-3B (bs = 96, lr = 5e-5).
 For both stages of training, we adopt linear warm-up (the first 10\% training steps) and cosine decay to adjust the learning rate.
 We set the beam size to 8 during decoding.
 Moreover, following~\citet{xi2020bridging}, we extract potentially useful contents from the database to enrich the column information.

-\vpara{Environments.} We conduct all experiments on a server with one NVIDIA A100 (80G) GPU, one Intel(R) Xeon(R) Silver 4316 CPU, 256 GB memory and Ubuntu 20.04.2 LTS operating system.
+\paragraph{Environments} We conduct all experiments on a server with one NVIDIA A100 (80G) GPU, one Intel(R) Xeon(R) Silver 4316 CPU, 256 GB memory and Ubuntu 20.04.2 LTS operating system.